JackXueIndiana/Azure-Cognitive-Translation/README.md

 Step 2.
 Get a Azure Cognitive Service Translation key by search "Translator Text" and copy the key to Microsfot Document TRanslator Setting panal.

-Step 3: Upload an English txt file, test.txt, to the app, and selelct the to/from languages, say, English/Francais
+Step 3: Upload an English txt file, say english.txt, to the app, and selelct the to/from languages, say, English/Francais

-Step 4: The translated file will be saved in the same folder with the name test.fr.txt
+Step 4: The translated file will be saved in the same folder with the name english.fr.txt